-Linux Device Driver Programmer's Guide Provides information on programming, integrating, and controlling drivers.
+• Linux Device Driver Programmer's Guide Provides information on programming, integrating, and controlling drivers.

-- Message Passing Toolkit: MPI Programmer's Manual Describes industry-standard message passing protocol optimized for SGI computers. - Origin 2000 and Onyx2 Performance Tuning and Optimization Guide Contains information specific to MIPS/IRIX systems, but the general guidelines in the document are hardware and operating system independent. - Performance Co-Pilot for IA-64 Linux User's and Administrator's Guide Describes the Performance Co-Pilot (PCP) software package of advanced performance tools for SGI systems running the Linux operating system. - Linux Resource Administration Guide Provides a reference for people who manage the operation of SGI computer systems running the Linux operating system. - SGI Altix 3000 User's Guide Provides an overview of the architecture and describes the major components of the SGI Altix 3000 family of servers and superclusters.
-It also describes the standard procedures for powering up and powering down the system, provides basic troubleshooting information, and includes important safety and regulatory specifications. - SGI ProPack v2.2.1 for Linux Release Notes Provide the latest information about software and documentation in this release.
-The release notes are on the SGI ProPack for Linux Documentation CD in the root directory, in a file named README.TXT. - SGIconsole 2.0 Start Here Provides an introduction to SGIconsole. - SGI L1 and L2 Controller Software User's Guide Describes how to use the L1 and L2 controller commands at your system console to monitor and manage the SGI Altix 3000 family of servers and superclusters. - XFS for Linux Administration Describes XFS, an open-source, fast recovery, journaling filesystem that provides direct I/O support, space preallocation, access control lists, quotas, and other commercial file system features.
+- Message Passing Toolkit: MPI Programmer's Manual Describes industry-standard message passing protocol optimized for SGI computers. - Origin 2000 and Onyx2 Performance Tuning and Optimization Guide Contains information specific to MIPS/IRIX systems, but the general guidelines in the document are hardware and operating system independent. - Performance Co-Pilot for IA-64 Linux User's and Administrator's Guide Describes the Performance Co-Pilot (PCP) software package of advanced performance tools for SGI systems running the Linux operating system. - Linux Configuration and Operations Guide Provides information on how to perform system configuration and operations for SGI ProPack servers. - Linux Resource Administration Guide Provides a reference for people who manage the operation of SGI ProPack servers and contains information needed in the administration of various system resource management features such as Comprehensive System Accounting (CSA), Array Services, CPU memory sets and scheduling, Cpuset System, - SGI Altix 3000 User's Guide

+Provides an overview of the architecture and describes the major components of the SGI Altix 3000 family of servers and superclusters.
+It also describes the standard procedures for powering up and powering down the system, provides basic troubleshooting information, and includes important safety and regulatory specifications.

+- SGI ProPack v2.3 for Linux Release Notes Provide the latest information about software and documentation in this release.
+The release notes are on the SGI ProPack for Linux Documentation CD in the root directory, in a file named README.TXT. - SGIconsole 2.0 Start Here Provides an introduction to SGIconsole and information about setting up and configuring SGIconsole hardware and software. - Console Manager for SGIconsole Administrator's Guide Provides information about the Console Manager software graphical interface allows you to control multiple SGI servers, SGI partitioned systems, and large single-system image servers.

+- SGI L1 and L2 Controller Software User's Guide Describes how to use the L1 and L2 controller commands at your system console to monitor and manage the SGI Altix 3000 family of servers and superclusters. - XFS for Linux Administration Describes XFS, an open-source, fast recovery, journaling filesystem that provides direct I/O support, space preallocation, access control lists, quotas, and other commercial file system features. - Event Manager User Guide